fridgemagnet3/uip/README.md

 ![PXL_20250524_133458707](https://github.com/user-attachments/assets/6a375ef9-8c43-4782-9505-a0aff4759a8e)

+That number (0) between the IP address and serial device specifies the inter-character delay (in microseconds) between each character that is transmitted.
+This can also help in the case of [serial overruns](#serial-overruns-and-the-use-and-abuse-of-hardware-handshaking), at the cost of transfer speed.

-Note that the serial driver will also work with the emulator however there's no real benefit in operating it in that mode, you'll need to throttle the transmits from the tap-slip-gw app in order to avoid massive overruns which ultimately makes everything run much slower.
-See my comments at the top of the [serial.c](dragon/serial.c) file.
+Note that the serial driver will also work with the emulator however there's no real benefit in operating it in that mode (it's primarily useful for driver debugging purposes) and will ultimately run slower.
+If you do opt to use it in that mode, you'll need to specify an inter-character delay of at least 400/500us in order to avoid massive overruns (which roughly equates to a 19200 baud rate).

 ### Serial overruns and the use (and abuse) of hardware handshaking